knaw-huc/ns/text.md

 ## TableMarker

 _Definition:_ Table number or marker.
-Should be embedded within a Table, but not within its caption
+Should be adjacent to a Table.
 _URI:_ <https://ns.huc.knaw.nl/text/TableMarker>